sharkySharks/texas-state-park-auto-reserve/README.md

 "...a work is never truly completed [...] but abandoned..."
 Paul Valéry

 Nice-to-have features:
-- add features for reserving camp grounds (this application was built specifically with day trip reservations)
+- add features for reserving more camp grounds. currently only `tent` camp option is available
+- add json value validation for `reservation_details.json`
-- deploy application and make this a SaaS product so that people do not have to run the code locally
+- add deploy code for application so that people do not have to run the code locally on their computer
 - add testing

 ## Questions or feedback?